IEA (2019), "Offshore Wind Outlook 2019", IEA, Paris https://www.iea.org/reports/offshore-wind-outlook-2019

 The IEA has undertaken a detailed assessment of the technical potential for offshore wind development in collaboration with Imperial College London.
 Our interactive map features offshore wind technical potential, classified by water depth and distance from shore, the latest offshore wind projects, and population density.
 See below for a description of the methodology used to produce this unique online resource.

 Notes: Inland dots depict population density of more than 500, 2000 and 8000 people per km2 with darker shades of grey.
 Offshore regions far from shore shown in lighter shades of orange and purple respectively.
-Existing offshore wind projects are represented by offshore wind turbine icons.
-Data not avaialble are reported as #ND.
+Existing offshore wind projects are as of July 2019 and represented by offshore wind turbine icons.
+Data not available are reported as #ND.

 Sources: IEA analysis developed in collaboration with Imperial College London; The Wind Power